Hemolytic disease of the newborn: Serological types

 HDN is classified by the type of antigens involved.
 The main types are ABO HDN, Rhesus HDN, Kell HDN, and other antibodies.
 Combinations of antibodies (for example, anti-Rhc and anti-RhE occurring together) can be especially severe.

 ABO hemolytic disease of the newborn can range from mild to severe, but generally, it is a mild disease.
 It can be caused by anti-A and anti-B antibodies.

 Rhesus D hemolytic disease of the newborn (often called Rh disease) is the most common and only preventable form of severe HDN.
 Since the introduction of Rho-D immunoglobulin, (Rhogam, at 1968, which prevents the production of maternal Rho-D antibodies, the incidence of anti-D HDN has decreased dramatically.

 Rhesus c HDFN can range from a mild to severe disease and is the third most common form of severe HDN.
 Rhesus e and rhesus C hemolytic disease of the newborn are rare.
 Anti-C and anti-c can both show a negative DAT but still have a severely affected infant.
 An indirect Coombs must also be run.

 Anti-Kell hemolytic disease of the newborn is most commonly caused by anti-K1 antibodies, the second most common form of severe HDN.
 Over half of the cases of anti-K1 related HDN are caused by multiple blood transfusions.
 Antibodies to the other Kell antigens are rare.
 Anti-Kell can cause severe anemia regardless of titer.
 It suppresses the bone marrow by inhibiting the erythroid progenitor cells.

 Anti-M also recommends antigen testing to rule out the presence of HDN as the direct coombs can come back negative in a severely affected infant.

 Kidd antigens are also present on the endothelial cells of the kidneys.

 One study states that it would be unwise to routinely dismiss anti-E as being of little clinical consequence.
 It also found that the most severe case of anti-E HDFN occurred with titers 1:2, concluding that titers are not reliable for the diagnosis of the anti-E type.

 Diagnosis

-The diagnosis of HDN is based on history and laboratory findings:
+The diagnosis of HDFN is based on history and laboratory findings.
+If a newly pregnant woman has red cell antibodies in her serum, the antibody titer should be followed with subsequent blood draws.
+The titer will rise if the fetus expresses the red cell antigen to which she is alloimmunized.
+In that case, fetal middle cerebral artery doppler ultrasonography is used to determine the degree of fetal anemia and the need for intrauterine transfusion.